Eddie Rosario Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.81 team ERA ranks sixth among all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.82).

-- Guardians pitchers combine to give up 84 home runs (one per game), the fourth-fewest in baseball.
+- Guardians pitchers combine to surrender the third-fewest home runs in baseball (86 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.